Frequently Asked Questions

 Measure the width of the wall and mark the centre with a vertical line.
 Tile outwards from this line towards the edges.
 For our free DIY Tiling Guide click here.

 Yes, vital to your success.
-If in doubt Contact us here
+If in doubt get in touch with us here.

 Yes, on all wall and floor tiles.
 Correct spacing allows movement of the building walls and floors without the tiles cracking or blowing.